Basic Searching

 The brute force approach

-We’ve already encountered linear search in our Big O chapter, but let’s examine it more thoroughly.
+We’ve mentioned linear search in Chapter 2, but let’s examine it more thoroughly.
 Linear search represents the most straightforward approach to finding data: check every item until we find what we’re looking for.

 // Implement linear search as an Array extension using Equatable protocol